-Chances are if you are reading this, you already have an eCommerce business and just want specific tactics to increase eCommerce revenue.
+If you are reading this, chances are you already have an eCommerce business and just want specific tactics to increase eCommerce revenue.
 What you will hear here will not be earth-shattering information, as we need to be reminded of what needs to be done more often than told something we did not already know.

-So, here are 40 practical ideas that will undoubtedly help you grow your eCommerce sales, and “How to improve my online business” will not be a question for you anymore.
+So, here are 40 practical ideas that will undoubtedly help you boost sales for your eCommerce business, and “How to improve my online business” will not be a question for you anymore.
 E-commerce digital marketing agency Catapult Revenue prepared for you this complete guide!

 But, before we jump into the tactics, it is important to recall the fundamentals and rules of the eCommerce game:

 Distilled to its essence, there are actually just three primary ways to increase eCommerce sales:

-How to boost your eCommerce sales and how you should go about achieving those three primary goals is expanded on below.
+How to boost your eCommerce sales and how you should go about achieving those three primary goals are expanded on below.

 Whether they search for products and services on Google, Amazon, Walmart, or any other channel, you must show up with your product pages, listings, ads, and content.
 If they don’t see your products front and center, it’s like you don’t exist and your business will not grow.
 SEO for eCommerce is the right way to be near your customers.

-In a nutshell, make it easy for your prospects to make a buying decision.
-Put yourself in their shoes and proactively and preemptively answer every possible question they may have, and remove every possible barrier that could impede the buying decision (ask yourself, “why wouldn’t I buy this product?” and address these reasons).
+Make it easy for your prospects to make a buying decision.
+Put yourself in their shoes, proactively and preemptively answer every possible question they may have, and remove every possible barrier that could impede the buying decision (ask yourself, “why wouldn’t I buy this product?” and address these reasons).

-Most eCommerce stores get a customer to make a sale: there is no follow-up of any kind and most customers never come back to make another purchase.
+Most eCommerce online stores get a customer to make a sale: there is no follow-up of any kind and most customers never come back to make another purchase.
 This is very short-sighted thinking.

 Start businesses adopt a reverse approach, knowing that year over year, the same customers will buy from you again and again if you do things right.